 We highly recommend windows that open, so you can let in some air when the heat rises.
 And think about installing a window that’s the right width to fit a workbench under, so you get a nice view of the garden.

 You may want to consider more discreet high-level windows.
 They’ll give you the ventilation you need, and privacy from neighbours if required.
 Or if you prefer, like many of our customers, the modern look of glazing across the entire front face, you could opt for large opening doors.
 They’ll bring the garden into your space, give you loads of light, and a blast of fresh air whenever you feel like it.

 Remember too that the decomposition of clay and glaze during firing is likely to give off some unpleasant and potentially dangerous fumes.
 And you’ll more than likely have some heat to cope with, depending on the firing process you use.
 Good ventilation to the outside is hugely important.

 Keeping the temperature in your studio evenly regulated is essential for your comfort and well-being.
 It’s well worth looking into having the building insulated.
-High performance insulation and double glazing will ensure your studio is warm in winter and cool in summer.
-Look out for breathable timber, which will take on any moisture and avoid condensation and damp.
+High-performance insulation and double glazing will ensure your studio is warm in winter and cool in summer.
+Look out for breathable timber, which will take on any moisture and avoid condensation and dampness.

 Pottery can be a water-intensive activity.
-Getting water supplied to your studio is reasonably straightforward as long as you’re close to mains access.
-Otherwise, it’s a question of bringing buckets of water out from the house.
+Getting water supplied to your studio is reasonably straightforward as long as you’re close to main access.
+Otherwise, it’s a question of bringing buckets of water out of the house.

 It makes more sense if you do want a water supply to the studio to be close to the house to keep costs to a minimum when burying pipework and connecting services.
 You’ll need a qualified plumber for this (we can supply an electrician for the electrics).
 For kilns, it’s very important to talk to our electrician about what is required to safely install your specific kiln type.